Uses of Graphics

 Their use for political purposes are graffiti, cartoons, poster art, flag design, etc is a centuries old practice that thrives today in all part of the world.

 Computer graphics are used in the new feature films, especially those with a big budget.
 Films that use computer graphics too much are The Lord of the Rings film trilogy, Spider-Man, the Harry Potter films and War of the Worlds.

 So, join this course in a top college to learn the other uses of graphic design.

 This entry was posted on Wednesday, April 21st, 2010 at 7:16 am and is filed under Advertising & Graphic Design / Visual Communication, MBA College.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.